A phenotypic-directed testing approach

 Mayo Clinic’s board-certified laboratory directors, in collaboration with clinical neurologists, pathologists, and genetic counselors, provide the highest standard of testing for hereditary neuromuscular disorders.
-In instances of inconclusive skin, nerve, or muscle pathological evaluations, molecular genetic testing and mutation detection can identify variations for hereditary neuromuscular disorders.
+In instances of inconclusive skin, nerve, or muscle pathological evaluations, molecular genetic testing can identify variants for hereditary neuromuscular disorders.
 All detected variants are evaluated based on American College of Medical Genetics and Genomics recommendations.

 Genetic counselors add value to proper test utilization by assisting with case review and coordination to ensure the most appropriate test is ordered.
-On average, genetic counselors modify 8% of all reviewed genetic test orders,1 reducing costs and enhancing patient care.
-Test results are reported with interpretive comments detailing the potential or known significance of detected variations.
+On average, genetic counselors modify 8% of all reviewed genetic test orders,2 reducing costs and enhancing patient care.
+Test results are reported with interpretive comments detailing the potential or known significance of detected variants.

 Motor neuron disease

 Neuropathy and Neuromuscular Gene Panel Update

 In this "Hot Topic," Christopher Klein, M.D., and Zhiyv (Neal) Niu, Ph.D., discuss how Mayo Clinic’s neuropathy and neuromuscular gene panels have enhanced patient care.